jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the original source of the content.
-While the sites broadly cover international news and publish generic Chinese state media\-sourced coverage, politically sensitive subjectssuch as COVID\-19 and Chinese dissidentsoverwhelmingly align with the CCPs preferred narratives.
+While the sites broadly cover international news and publish generic Chinese state media\-sourced coverage, politically sensitive subjects—such as COVID\-19 and Chinese dissidents—overwhelmingly align with the CCP’s preferred narratives.
 CCP\-aligned influence operations have been detected on many platforms and many languages.
 Content samples from a February 2023 campaign discussing the Nord Stream pipeline explosions